lupyuen/pinephone-nuttx/README.md

 _And if there's no LTE Network Coverage?
 Like in a Natural Disaster?_

 The Long-Range, Low-Power __LoRa Network__ might be good for search and rescue communications.

+(Short Text Messages only plus GPS Geolocation, non-guaranteed message delivery)

 Just attach the LoRa Case to PinePhone...

 -   [PineDio LoRa Add-On Case](https://pine64.com/product/pinephone-pinephone-pro-pindio-lora-add-on-case/)